daniskaengineering/Arduino-Reflow-Oven/README.md

 Firmware for a solder reflow oven using an AVR or Arduino.
 Has 5 input buttons and and I2C LCD screen.
 Output is the heater relay.

 ## Installation
 Arduino or AVR Dude can be used to load the code onto the AVR.
+ATMega8 is used for development.

 ## Usage
 Can be used with a toaster oven to create a solder reflow oven with reflow curves.